zicna/redux-forms-codealong/readme.md

 export default connect(null, mapDispatchToProps)(CreateTodo);
 ```

-In this component, we are not currently concerned with writing a
-`mapStateToProps()` function (the first argument passed to `connect`) as this
-component doesn't need any state.
-Since we only need to dispatch an action here
-and we are not getting information from our store, we can use `null` instead of
-`mapStateToProps` as the first argument.
+Note that we are passing `null` as the first argument to connect.
+This is because, for this component, we are not concerned with writing a `mapStateToProps()` function.
+In the next lesson, we will create components to render the todos and create a `mapStateToProps` function to access the todos in the store but, for now, the only thing we need from the store is the `dispatch` method.
+Since `mapDispatchToProps` must be passed as the _second_ argument in order to have access to the `dispatch` method, we need to pass `null` as the first argument.

 Next, as we write out our `mapDispatchToProps()` function, we'll need to decide
-on how to structure our data and the related action.
+how to structure our data and the related action.
 The basic frame of the
 function will look like the following:

 ```js